• Skip to primary navigation

 Getting Married and Taxes: What you need to know for your next tax return

-Below, we cover “joint tax returns” as well as other common marriage and tax related questions.
+Below, we cover the myth of “joint tax returns” as well as other common spouse and tax related questions.

 Do we need to submit a joint return?